Pet Shop Boys: Style and image

 When they first began touring, in 1989, they were heavily influenced by opera and theatre staging.
 Derek Jarman staged their first tour, making a series of films to be projected behind the costumed singers and dancers.
 In 1991, they brought in David Alden and David Fielding, from the English National Opera, to create the staging and costume design, for a show which made little attempt to involve or even acknowledge the audience and pushed the choreography and staging centre-stage.
 Subsequent tours have used artist Sam Taylor-Wood and architect Zaha Hadid for stage design.
-The Fundamentalism tour in 2006–2007 was conceived and designed by theatre designer Es Devlin, with choreography by Hakeem Onibudo.
+The Fundamental Tour in 2006–2007 was conceived and designed by theatre designer Es Devlin, with choreography by Hakeem Onibudo.
 Es Devlin also conceived the 2009–2010 Pandemonium Tour as well as the Electric Tour beginning in 2013.

 Typically, Pet Shop Boys have favoured avant-garde tailored fashions.
-Tennant has referenced the designers of his suits in certain interviews and Lowe has often sported outfits and glasses made by Issey Miyake, Stüssy and Yohji Yamamoto's Y-3 for Adidas.
+Tennant has referenced the designers of his suits in certain interviews and Lowe has often sported outfits and glasses made by Issey Miyake, Stüssy, and Yohji Yamamoto's Y-3 for Adidas.
 Presentation has always been a major theme for Pet Shop Boys and the duo have dramatically "re-invented" their image twice in their career.
-In 1993, when promoting their Very album, they wore brightly-coloured costumes and used state-of-the-art computer technology to place themselves in a modern computer graphic world.
+In 1993, when promoting their Very album, they wore brightly coloured costumes and used state-of-the-art computer technology to place themselves in a modern computer graphic world.
 This concept of re-invention was revisited for the promotion of their Nightlife album, in which they transformed their look, wearing wigs and glasses, with stylised futuristic urban wardrobes.
-In 2006, both Tennant and Lowe were seen on stage and in photographs wearing clothes designed by Hedi Slimane/Dior Homme.
+In 2006, both Tennant and Lowe were seen on stage and in photographs wearing clothes designed by Hedi Slimane/Dior Homme, and in 2018 they fronted the Dior Homme SS18 campaign.

 They have always been interested in the artwork, design and photography of their own releases.
-Photographer Eric Watson helped shape the original image of Pet Shop Boys, creating many of their photographs and videos from 1984 to 1991.
+Photographer Eric Watson helped shape the original image of Pet Shop Boys, creating many of their photographs and videos early in their career.
 In design they have primarily worked with Mark Farrow, who designed the cover of their first Parlophone album release in 1986.
 The collaboration between Mark Farrow and Pet Shop Boys is comparable to the designer/band relationship of Peter Saville and New Order, Anton Corbijn and Depeche Mode, or the epic-length collaboration of Simon Halfon and Paul Weller.
 Their record sleeves are quite often very minimal and the attention to detail is obvious.
 In October 2006, British art publisher Thames & Hudson published a 336-page hardcover book titled Pet Shop Boys Catalogue, by Chris Heath and Philip Hoare, showcasing the group's accomplishments in artwork, design and music.
 A German-language edition was also published.
 An exhibition of photographs of Pet Shop Boys was organised at the National Portrait Gallery in London to coincide with the publication.